NeelFrostrain/DiscordQuestAutoCompleterGuide/README.md

 ```
 ---

-## ⚠️ Important Requirements
+## ⚠️ Requirements & Troubleshooting
+- Voice Channels: For "Play" or "Stream" quests, you MUST be in a Voice Channel.
-- You MUST be in a Voice Channel with at least one other person (or an alt).
+- Audience: At least one other user (or your own alt account) must be in the Voice Channel with you.
-- If it is a "Stream" quest, you must stream any window.
+- Streaming: If it is a "Stream" quest, start streaming any window (e.g., Notepad or a browser tab) to trigger the progress heartbeats.
-- The script will take ~15 minutes to complete.
-Check progress in the Console.
+- Timeframe: Quests typically take 15–20 minutes to complete.
+Do not close Discord until the console logs "Quest completed!".

+## Need Discord PTB/Canary?
+- If the standard app is giving you trouble, these versions often have DevTools enabled by default:
+- Download Discord PTB
+- Download Discord Canary